-Last week, the flagship event of The Autonomous initiative gathered over 500 leading experts and decision-makers from 170 companies to discuss the latest AV technologies, regulatory frameworks and safety approaches.
+On September 29, the flagship event of The Autonomous initiative gathered over 500 leading experts and decision-makers from more than 200 companies in a hybrid format to discuss the latest AV technologies, regulatory frameworks and safety approaches.

 “It’s not just about technology.
 It’s about partnerships and the ecosystem,” said Young Sohn, chairman of the board of HARMAN and former president of Samsung Electronics, during The Autonomous Main Event on September 29.

 The automotive and technology industries have made significant advancements in bringing computerization into what has been exclusively a human function: driving.
 Consumers today already enjoy the benefits of a car that will automatically brake when it anticipates a collision or helps stay in its lane and the possibility of autonomous vehicles (AVs) dominating the roadways is increasing by the day.

 However, even though AVs are on the fast track to availability, there are still barriers, including technological blind spots, a lack of universal safety standards, possible cybersecurity threats, and regulatory and liability challenges.
 Achieving widespread adoption will depend on a foundation of safety and reliability.

 “Collaboration is not an option in the future world.
 Collaboration is a cornerstone to build an ecosystem for an autonomous future,” as HERE Technologies CEO Edzard Overbeek put it.

 He was one of the keynote speakers at The Autonomous Hybrid Main Event in Vienna.
 Ricky Hudi, Chairman of the initiative, summed up the clear message throughout the event: